 New dividend tax regime in Denmark from 2023

-The new regime means that the dividend tax will in future be reduced to the applicable net rate according to the double taxation agreements, etc., when it is withheld from the dividend.
+The new regime means that the dividend tax will be reduced in the future to the applicable net rate according to the DTTs, etc., when it is withheld from the dividend.
 This must be seen in contrast to today, where the excess amount of dividend tax withheld must be recovered by the foreign shareholder through a reclaim procedure.

-Currently, 27% dividend tax is included on dividends to foreign shareholders.
-The foreign shareholders can then reclaim the part of the dividend tax that exceeds the rate according to the double taxation agreements, etc. which is typically 15%.
-It is an administratively cumbersome solution which involves the risk of errors and fraud.
+Currently, a 27% dividend tax is included on dividends to foreign shareholders.
+The foreign shareholders can then reclaim the part of the dividend tax that exceeds the rate according to the DTTs, etc., which is typically 15%.
+It is an administratively cumbersome solution that involves the risk of errors and fraud.

-The bill allows a “super” tax deduction for R&D costs, as it increases the deductions for expenses for R&D in 2020 and 2021 by 27% and 25%, respectively, so the deduction amounts total to 130% of the qualifying R&D costs in both income years.
-The 130% is maximized for R&D expenses of up to c.
-DKK 845m in 2020 and up to DKK 910m in 2021 (calculated on a tax group level).
-R&D expenses exceeding this threshold should be deductible with 103% in 2020 and 105% in 2021.
+The bill allows a 'super' tax deduction for R&D costs, as it increases the deductions for expenses for R&D in 2020 and 2021 by 27% and 25%, respectively, so the deduction amounts total to 130% of the qualifying R&D costs in both income years.
+The 130% is maximised for R&D expenses of up to 845 million Danish kroner (DKK) in 2020 and up to DKK 910 million in 2021 (calculated on a tax group level).
+R&D expenses exceeding this threshold should be deductible at 103% in 2020 and 105% in 2021.

 Transfer pricing documentation

 On 3 December 2020, the Danish Parliament adopted a new Act (L 28) on mandatory submission of transfer pricing documentation to the tax authorities in Denmark.